journeypiper22/Threat-Hunting-Toolkit-PowerShell-Scripts-for-Azure-AD-Monitoring/README.md

 ## Credits

-This toolkit was developed and maintained by Sandie Hazelwood to support defenders and threat hunters in Azure AD environments.
+This toolkit was developed and maintained by **Sandie Hazelwood** to support defenders and threat hunters in Azure AD environments.

-If you find this useful, feel free to fork, or share feedback.
+If you find this useful, feel free to star, or share feedback.